pin3da/Client-server/bank/README.md

 Bank
 ====

+Client/server example of a little bank operations.

+Disclaimer: Never use this bank!

+### Dependencies

-To install the 0mq 'highlevel' C++ binding go to [zmqpp Repository](https://github.com/zeromq/zmqpp)
+- To install the 0mq 'highlevel' C++ binding go to [zmqpp Repository](https://github.com/zeromq/zmqpp)

 _____